Tips & Tricks For Adults

-One of the most exciting dates in your hearing journey is often your cochlear implant first fitting: the date when you can hear with your implant for the first time!
-I know there are lots of questions about what exactly happens during a first fitting, so I’d like to give a little information, taken from my years working as an audiologist, to help you.
+One of the most exciting dates in your hearing journey is often your cochlear implant activation: the date when you can hear with your implant for the first time!
+We know there are lots of questions about what exactly happens during a first fitting, so we’ve put together a handy activation day guide.

-The first fitting is the date when your hearing implant is turned on for the first time.
-Sometimes, it’s called the “switch-on day,” “activation,” “hook-up,” or “first mapping.”
+The first fitting is the date when your hearing implant is turned on and programmed with your external audio processor for the first time.
+It is sometimes called the “switch-on day,” “activation day,” “hook-up,” or “first mapping.”
 These are all different words for the same thing.
-Depending on where you live, and your specific surgery, your first fitting will happen sometime between 1–6 weeks after the surgery.
+Depending on where you live and your specific surgery, your first fitting will happen sometime between 1–6 weeks after the surgery.

 What Happens During a First Fitting?

 During your first fitting, your audiologist will match your hearing implant to your specific cochlea and hearing needs.
-You’ll be able to listen to different sounds through your hearing implant, and then tell your audiologist how each one feels.
+You’ll be able to listen to different sounds through your hearing implant and then tell your audiologist how each one sounds and feels.
 Your audiologist will use this information to make a program, or “map,” that is customized for you.
-At the end of the fitting, all of these settings will be sent to the audio processor so that you can take it home.
+At the end of the fitting, your programs are saved to the audio processor so that you can begin to wear it every day.

-Maybe you’ve heard from other recipients about their first fittings, or searched out videos and stories online?
-This can be a great way to get general information about first fittings.
+Maybe you’ve heard from other recipients about their first fittings or searched for videos and stories online?
+This can be a great way to get general information about activation experiences.
 Just remember: everybody’s experience will be different.
-The best way to success is to take it slow, enjoy the moment, and don’t have expectations.
+The best way to succeed is to take it slow, enjoy the moment, and not have unrealistic expectations.

 I’ve Heard It’s Important to Manage My Expectations.
 What Does That Mean?

-I can’t say this enough: everybody’s experience is different.
-So, it’s really important that you don’t get too excited (or disappointed) after your first fitting.
+Everybody’s experience is different.
+So it’s really important that you don’t get too excited (or disappointed) after your first fitting.
 Your hearing journey has just begun!

 There will be a lot of new hearing experiences that happen in the days after the first fitting.
 Here are some of the most common:

 • Sounds might seem quieter or different than they were while you were at your audiologist’s office.
-That’s okay, because it shows that your ear is getting used to this new way of hearing.
+That’s okay because it shows that your brain is getting used to this new way of hearing.

 • Speech might become more understandable.